kornarakis/kornarakis/README.md

 I've also have a strong background as a CGArtist with experience on design apps like Photoshop, Illustrator, Painter and Flash.
 And experience in 3D Animation with Blender, Maya and zBrush.

-On my free time I love taking my 🚴‍♂️ bike for a spin and playing with my electric  🎸guitar.
+In my free time I love taking my 🚴‍♂️ bike for a spin and playing with my electric  🎸guitar.

 thank you for your time to read about me :) , feel free to contact me on my social media